 With respect to copyright, this dissertation finds that U.S. digital-copyright policy is shaped decisively by its own domestic ideas, institutions and interests, with international and regional factors playing a minimal role.
 For Canada and Mexico, while the United States has attempted to influence copyright reform in its neighbours, both countries’ copyright policies continue to be influenced significantly by domestic factors, and both countries continue to display significant copyright-policy autonomy.
 U.S. ability to influence its neighbours is constrained by the North American Free Trade Agreement’s (NAFTA) guarantee of market access, which limits the U.S. ability to link copyright reform to improved access to its market, suggesting that NAFTA’s rules play a role in maintaining policy autonomy and reducing the potential for policy convergence.”

 P.S.
-Blayne must be doing his job right since he received, in June 2010, some alarming and unseemly comments from Minister James Moore.
+Blayne must be doing his job right since he received, in June 2010, some alarming and unseemly comments (terms like “radical extremist” being thrown around) from Minister James Moore.
 [HT Blayne]

 Unfortunately, I think many people who don’t totally agree with Moore have sadly seen the dark sides of James Moore.
 In my case, I have shared my James Moore experiences in “Democratic right Twitter-blocked by @MPJamesMoore” (March 2011).